Alcatecablee/fixwise/replit.md

 - **npm:** The `@neurolint/cli` package is published and distributed via npm.
 - **Jest:** Used for comprehensive automated testing.
 - **React, Next.js, TypeScript, JavaScript:** Target technologies for code transformation and analysis.
-- **Business Source License 1.1:** The project's licensing model, preventing commercial exploitation by direct competitors while allowing internal use and contributions.
+- **Apache License 2.0:** The project's open-source licensing model, enabling maximum adoption, enterprise use, commercial use, and community contributions without restrictions.

 ## Recent Changes (November 24, 2025)